23 March 2026

 • Supervise and mentor assigned pilots, fostering professional development and operational consistency.

-• Coordinate closely with operations support personnel to ensure effective scheduling, flight monitoring, and execution of daily operations.
+• Coordinate closely with operations support personnel for effective scheduling, flight monitoring, and daily operations execution.

 • Collaborate with maintenance personnel to ensure aircraft availability and operational readiness.